Joshua-Micheletti/Notes/Programming/Angular/Forms.md

 	- ---@---.--- (test@test.com)
 - ngNativeValidate
 	- enables HTML5 validation (disabled by default by Angular)
+- pattern
+	- checks the input against a **REGEX** string to check for validity of the input string

 ### Dynamic classes
 Angular adds some dynamic style classes to the form components depending on their state (valid, dirty etc...).